silx-kit/silx/CONTRIBUTING.rst

   (see `github automatically generated release notes`_) between a new tag and the previous release.
 - Copy the generated changelog to ``CHANGELOG.rst`` and close github's release web page.
   **Warning: DO NOT publish the release yet!**
 - Sort, curate and fix the list of PRs and match the styling of previous release notes.
+You can run ``tools/format_GH_release_notes.py`` first, that will format the GH release notes in `CHANGELOG_new.rst`.

 Steps
 .....